 WHAT IS THE RECOVERY FROM ENDOSCOPIC SPINE SURGERY?

-Typically a patient can go home within a couple hours after surgery.
+Typically a patient can go home shortly after surgery.
 Most patients feel less pain than traditional surgery.

 CAN ANY PATIENT WITH A SPINE PROBLEM GET ENDOSCOPIC SURGERY?

 Not every patient is a candidate for endoscopic spine surgery.
 A surgeon needs to carefully review the patient's history, physical exam, and imaging studies to determine whether it would be possible.
 Patients should bring all prior records to their appointment.